 Boys clothes can be boring and monochromatic.
 Not at all when you shop Mixed Up Clothing.

 I’ve worked with Tea Collection for a few years when A.J. took an interest in Chinese and we reviewed their Chinese-inspired fashion line.
 From the models to the images on their clothes, Tea Collection celebrates Asian, Italian, Japanese and world-wide cultures in its clothing.

 The mom who created it explained on their website: “Coco’Pie itself derives from the nicknames I gave my girls to describe their beautiful skin.
-Both Kennedy and Mikayla are very active in every stage of the design process now .
-I can see firsthand how it creates an undeniable self-esteem and worth.”
+Both Kennedy and Mikayla are very active in every stage of the design process now.
+I can see firsthand how it creates undeniable self-esteem and worth.”

 Backpacks and books are the focus for Miss Zee’s afro celebrating product line for girls.
 Inspired by a mom who realized her daughter wasn’t seeing any images that reflected her in products.
 She first launched a coloring book, then expanded to other products.

-I heard about this brand on Facebook because their product line sold 8500 products and sold out in days.
+I heard about this brand on Facebook because its product line sold 8500 products and sold out in days.
 Mompreneur Nneka launched Innovative School Supplies to celebrate brown and black images in amazing notebooks.
-For hand drawn images of brown women with amazing afros, Tupac Shakur, Black girl scientists and a Black Lives Matter Notebook, this is your spot.
+For hand-drawn images of brown women with amazing afros, Tupac Shakur, Black girl scientists and a Black Lives Matter Notebook, this is your spot.
 Order now since the company is still catching up on orders.

 Comment below: Are you familiar with these multicultural back to school products?
 Add another company’s name in the comments below!
 When children see Brown and Black faces on products, how can it affect them?